Leave in Australia

 Unique to Australia, employees who have spent between 5-10 years with the same company are entitled to paid leave that varies from 2 to 3 months, depending on the state or territory as follows:

-• Australian Capital Territory - 6.066 weeks on full pay after each period of 7 years' continuous service.
+• Australian Capital Territory - 6.066 weeks on full pay after each period of 7 years of continuous service.

 • New South Wales - 2 months (8.67 weeks) paid leave after ten years' continuous service.
 One month leave for each subsequent five years of continuous service.
 The legislation also provides for a pro-rata entitlement after five years, if the employer has terminated an employee's employment for any reason other than serious and wilful misconduct, or if the employee dies.

-• Northern Territory - 13 weeks on full pay after each period of 10 years' continuous service.
+• Northern Territory - 13 weeks on full pay after each period of 10 years of continuous service.

-• Queensland - 8.6667 weeks on full pay after each period of 10 years' continuous service.
-The legislation also provides for a pro-rata payment on termination (subject to criteria) between 7 and 10 years' continuous service.
+• Queensland - 8.6667 weeks on full pay after each period of 10 years of continuous service.
+The legislation also provides for a pro-rata payment on termination (subject to criteria) between 7 and 10 years of continuous service.

-• South Australia - 13 weeks on full pay after each period of 10 years' continuous service.
-The legislation also provides for a pro-rata payment on termination (subject to criteria) after seven years' continuous service.
+• South Australia - 13 weeks on full pay after each period of 10 years of continuous service.
+The legislation also provides for a pro-rata payment on termination (subject to criteria) after seven years of continuous service.

 • Tasmania - 8⅔ weeks paid leave after completing ten years of continuous employment and 4⅓ weeks of leave after each additional five years of continuous work